maxnachlinger/transducers-talk/README.md

 function.
 You pass in that reducing function and it's wrapped in the mapping/filtering logic.
 This is a transducer.

-### Transducers
+### Recap
-One definition: transforming one reducing function to another.

-Here's a better one from [the relevant Clojure doc](https://clojure.org/reference/transducers) (edited slightly to be more javascripty)
+Here's a great definition again:
 > Transducers are composable transformations.
 They are independent from the context of their input and output sources and specify only the essence of the transformation in terms of an individual element.
 Because transducers are decoupled from input or output sources, they can be used in many different processes - collections, observables, etc. Transducers compose directly, without awareness of input or creation of intermediate aggregates.

-### Benefits:
-1. Collections are only looped through once, take that `[].filter().map()` !
-2. We can compose N simple transformations which are easy to reason about and test on their own
+Here's one more:
+> transforming one reducing function to another